 Driving a motorcycle on the open road can be both relaxing and exciting.
 But you should become very familiar with the rules of the road in your state before you take that first ride.
 Complying with state motorcycle laws can keep you safe and may help you avoid getting a citation or being involved in an accident.
 Ohio has a number of laws that pertain to getting a motorcycle license, operating/riding a motorcycle, and having insurance.

 Getting a Motorcycle License in Ohio

-To operate a motorcycle legally in Ohio, you must have a motorcycle license, or a motorcycle endorsement on your driver’s license.
-The requirements for getting a license or endorsement are different for those under age 18 and those over the age of 18.
+To operate a motorcycle legally in Ohio, you must have a motorcycle license or a motorcycle endorsement on your driver’s license.
+The requirements for getting a license or endorsement are different for those under the age of 18 and those over the age of 18.